-Maribeth Kradel-Weitzel is Assistant Provost for Academic Affairs and founding Director of the MS Health Communication Design program at Thomas Jefferson University.
-Prior to these roles, she was an Associate Professor of Graphic Design Communication for 15 years and founding coordinator for the Integrative Design Process course, an interdisciplinary, team-taught course in design thinking and teamwork required for all undergraduates in the Kanbar College.
+Maribeth Kradel-Weitzel is Assistant Provost for Academic Affairs and serves as both founding Director of the MS Health Communication Design program at Thomas Jefferson University and founding Director of the university’s Creativity Core Curriculum.
+Prior to these roles, she was an Associate Professor of Graphic Design Communication for 15 years.
+She is an elected member of the National Board of AIGA, the largest professional association for design in the world, and president emeritus of AIGA Philadelphia.
 Kradel-Weitzel focuses on projects that provide equality for vulnerable and under-represented populations and led the initiative Posters Against Ebola which increased activism and support for Doctors Without Borders during the most recent Ebola crisis.
-She is a former President of the Philadelphia chapter of AIGA and a Sappi Ideas That Matter grant recipient.
+She is an inaugural JeffSmart Fellow and a Sappi Ideas That Matter grant recipient.
 Kradel-Weitzel has lectured internationally on design thinking and interdisciplinary pedagogy and has degrees from Yale University School of Management, Tyler School of Art and The Pennsylvania State University.

 Polly McKenna-Cress has been dedicated to furthering the museum field in many different capacities through her 30+ years of leadership in the design and interpretation fields and formal and informal education.
 She is deeply practiced in and dedicated to civic and socially responsible creative processes and community engagements that have been applied locally and in all parts of the world.
 She has managed and collaborated on more than 60 exhibitions, taught as an Associate Professor at the University level, provided leadership in different departmental capacities, and is an author, lecturer and workshop facilitator.
 She is recognized locally, nationally and internationally for her work and has given papers and conducted workshops in the UK, Colombia, Poland, China, and Argentina and presents at national museum conferences several times a year.
 In 2019, she was awarded a Fulbright Specialist appointment to work with Maloka Interactive Center in Bogota, Colombia.
 She was also appointed to the Senior Fellowship team for Drexel University’s Lenfest Center for Cultural Partnerships.
 She was a Noyce Leadership Fellow in 2014-15, and co-authored a widely influential book, Creating Exhibitions: Collaboration in Planning, Development, and Design of Interpretive Experiences (Wiley, 2013 and Fudan University, Mandarin translation, 2019).
 Ms. McKenna-Cress has held and holds multiple board seats and is partner in a branding, communication and exhibition design firm, Alusiv, Inc. She lives in Philadelphia, PA with her husband and three children.